Selection of Wendy’s community/charity/activism projects over the years:

-During February 2016 Wendy Jack is organising a fundraising effort in support of ‘Friends of the cancer centre’ Northern Ireland.
+February 2016 Wendy Jack organised a fundraising effort in support of ‘Friends of the cancer centre’ Northern Ireland.

 Their work focuses on three key areas – clinical care, patient comfort and care, and research – and the projects that they fund are in addition to the services provided by the Health Service.
 Each one makes a real and meaningful difference to the lives of thousands of patients and families across Northern Ireland.
 The charity was founded in 1985 and was originally called ‘Friends of Montgomery House’ (when the cancer services were based at the old Belvoir Park Hospital in South Belfast).
 In 2007 cancer services were transferred to Belfast City Hospital and the charity also moved home and changed it’s name to ‘Friends of the cancer centre’.
 For more information on the work of ‘Friends of the cancer centre’ and how the fundraising income is used, please visit:

-So, in the spirit of having fun and simultaneously raising money for a very good cause – Wendy is organising a fundraising effort in February 2016 culminating in ‘The Wendy Jack Music & Variety Show’.
+So, in the spirit of having fun and simultaneously raising money for a very good cause – Wendy’s fundraising effort in February 2016 culminated in ‘The Wendy Jack Music & Variety Show’.
 EVENT DETAILS HERE.

 Local Community Projects

 (created as part of the Harnessing Creativity Project 2013)